 The roles of phytochemicals are wide ranging- from protecting our genetic material to fighting inflammation, aging, and disease.
 In addition to imparting color to our food, they often confer the specific smell a food emits upon cooking, such as that odor emitted from cooked broccoli or cauliflower.

-- Red foods.
 Lycopene colors foods red.
-It is found in all tomato based foods, pink grapefruit, guava, and watermelon.
+All tomato based foods, pink grapefruit, guava, and watermelon contain lycopene.
 As our bodies absorb lycopene best when it is heated and cooked with some oil, Italian cuisine is wonderful for boosting our lycopene load.
 Lycopene it thought to confer health benefits by acting as an anti-oxidant.

-- Blue foods.
-Anthocyanin colors foods dark red to blue.
-It is found in cherries, blueberries, red grapes, raspberries, red cabbage, and cranberries to name just a few.
+Dark red to blue foods contain anthocyanin.
+Cherries, blueberries, red grapes, raspberries, red cabbage, and cranberries are sources of anthocyanin.
 In addition to being anti-oxidants, anthocyanins appear to reduce cholesterol production to help keep our arteries clear.

-- Orange foods.
-Beta-carotene colors foods orange.
+Orange foods are rich in beta-carotene.
 Beta-carotene rich foods include cantaloupe, acorn squash, carrots, pumpkin, guava, mango, sweet potatoes, and apricots.
 Beta-carotene rich foods are converted to vitamin A once eaten and serve as dietary anti-oxidants.